stefansinca/ResponsiveWebsite/README.md

 ## Upcoming Updates
 This project is created to be updated based on futures courses from Codecademy or outside of the platform.
 Extra pages will be created, like Portofolio, more informations about
 Team, a better understand of the vision of ThinQ and, the webiste will be updated with JavaScript in the future.

+## Updated to ThinQ 2.0
+HTML code was changed to become a responsive website.
+The code was structured in a different way in comparison with the old HTML code.
+It's mutch more simplified now and much easier to be readed.
+In the same time, the CSS code is separated:

+1. style.css - is the stylesheet code for Desktop
+2. mobile.css - is the stylesheet for mobile devices

+I hope you'll enjoy.
+And YES.
+More updates are yet to come.

 ## Setup
 Download the files from **ResponsiveWebsite** repositorie and open **index.html** in a browser.